Local Limit Theorems for Energy Fluxes of Infinite Divisible Random Fields: Proofs

 \section{Proofs}

-Throughout this section, $L$ will denote a homogeneous L\'evy basis with characteristic triplet $(\gamma,\Sigma,\nu)$ and characteristic exponent $\psi$.
+\sauri{Recall that we are assuming that $L$ is a homogeneous L\'evy basis.
+For the rest of this part, we will denote its characteristic triplet as $(\gamma,\Sigma,\nu)$ and its characteristic exponent as $\psi$}.
 The non-random positive constants will be denoted by the generic symbol $C>0$, and they may change from line to line.
 If $A,B\subseteq\mathbb{R}^{d}$, we set

 and

 Let $D_{1}$ be the unit disk in $\mathbb{R}^{m}$.
 We will assume without loss of generality (w.l.o.g. from now on) that $M\subseteq D_{1}$.
 The following fact, which is a straightforward extension of Proposition 2.6 in \cite{RajputRosinski89}, will be constantly used in our proofs: If $f: \mathbb{R}^{d} \rightarrow \mathbb{R}^{N\times m}$ is integrable w.r.t. $L$, then the characteristic exponent of the infinitely divisible random vector $\xi = \int_{\mathbb{R}^{d}} f(q) L(\mathrm{d}q) $ is given by